open-cogsci/osdoc/include/api/python_workspace_api.md

 ## function __canvas__\(auto\_prepare=True, \*\*style\_args\)

-A convenience function that creates a new `canvas` object.
+A convenience function that creates a new CANVAS object.
 For a description of possible keywords, see:

 - %link:manual/python/canvas%